 10. Border Collie

 They don’t come more energetic, intelligent, and athletic than the Border Collie, and it’s no surprise that these dogs are one of the most popular and widely used working dogs in the world.
 They frequently compete — and win — in sheepdog trials and dog sports with their unmatched obedience and trainability.
-All these traits combined, along with their family-friendly and affectionate nature, make them a perfect all-round dog.
+All these traits, combined with their family-friendly and affectionate nature, make them a perfect all-round dog.

 Large, powerful, and bred for protection, the Bullmastiff has an intimidating appearance and muscular body that make them the perfect guard dog.
 They were created by crossing the English Mastiff and the now-extinct Old English Bulldog by 19-century gamekeepers to guard estates.
 Despite their imposing appearance, they are loving and sensitive dogs that make great family companions, provided that they are well-trained.